Eigenvector Geometry as a New Route to Criticality in Random Multiplicative Systems

-The choice of sampling the matrices $\PP_t$ in this way, rather than from the Ginibre ensemble, is motivated by the fact that it allows us to control explicitly the statistics of the rotations $\U_t$, $\V$, as well as the condition number $\kappa_t$, while avoiding the need to invert $\PP_t$ numerically, which is an operation that would be unstable given the likelihood of ill-conditioning.
-One consequence of this construction is that the expected value of the log condition number grows only as $\ln \kappa \sim \sqrt{\ln N}$ with matrix dimension, implying a slower scaling of $\kappa$ with $N$ than in the Ginibre ensemble.
+We choose to sample the matrices $\PP_t$ in this manner, rather than directly from the Ginibre ensemble, because it provides explicit control over the statistics of the rotational components $\U_t$, $\V$, as well as over the condition number $\kappa_t$.
+In addition, this construction avoids the need to numerically invert $\PP_t$, an operation that would be prone to severe instability due to the high probability of ill-conditioning.
+One consequence of this construction is that the expected value of the log condition number grows only as $\ln \kappa \sim \sqrt{\ln N}$ (\ref{eq:kappa_stats}) with matrix dimension, implying a slower scaling of $\kappa$ with $N$ than in the Ginibre ensemble.
 In the latter case, the typical condition number grows linearly with dimension, $\kappa \sim N$, leading to $\mathbb{E}[\ln \kappa] \sim \ln N$.
 As a result, the non-normal amplifications observed in our construction should be viewed as conservative estimates, since the generic Ginibre case would exhibit even stronger effects.
 A further advantage is that this ensemble introduces two natural control parameters: (i) the \emph{volatility of the log singular values} ($\sigma$); (ii) the \emph{dimension of the system} ($N$).
 These two parameters can be combined into $\ln \kappa$, which, by Extreme Value Theory (EVT), scales as $\ln \kappa \sim \sigma \sqrt{\ln N}$.
 This setup ensures spectral stability, while fluctuations in $\kappa_t$ probe non-normal amplification.